annikaLindstrom/CelebParents/README.md

 # How to run our app

+There are two ways one can run our app, either using docker or running the app locally.

+We include instructions for both approaches below.

 ## Using Docker

 1. Download and install Docker for your operating system.
 You can find the installation packages and instructions on the official [docker page](https://hub.docker.com/)